-five per cent of investors in developing countries named breach of contract and 58% named adverse regulatory changes as the most important political risks they will face in the next three years.
-Forty per cent of the survey respondents mentioned that they experienced financial losses through adverse regulatory changes and 34% through breach of contract over the past three years.
+Breach of contract and regulatory issues remain the most important political risk concerns for investors into developing economies, according to the annual MIGA-EIU Political Risk Survey.
+Forty-five percent of investors in developing countries named breach of contract and 58 percent named adverse regulatory changes as the most important political risks they will face in the next three years.
+Forty percent of the survey respondents mentioned that they experienced financial losses through adverse regulatory changes and 34 percent through breach of contract over the past three years.
 Therefore, it is not surprising to observe that both quality of regulations and number of previous disputes are statistically significant.

-The model also shows that an improvement of one standard deviation (0.1) in quality of regulation produces an average increase of 3.2% in the level of infrastructure investment in PPIs.
-For example, if we consider two countries with the same level of GDP per capita such as Mexico and Turkey, Mexico can gain a 3% increase in infrastructure investment in PPIs if the country achieves the quality of regulations of Turkey.
+The model also shows that an improvement of one standard deviation (0.1) in quality of regulation produces an average increase of 3.2 percent in the level of infrastructure investment in PPIs.
+For example, if we consider two countries with the same level of GDP per capita such as Mexico and Turkey, Mexico can gain three percent increase in infrastructure investments in PPIs if the country achieves the quality of regulations of Turkey.
+12

 On disputes, the estimation indicates that the higher the number of disputes, the lower the level of investments.
-Having one more project going to court decreases investments by 4% .
-We presumed that the number of disputes could have a non-linear effect on private investments (e.g. no disputes could also reflect an anticipation of risk and therefore lack of private investments); however, adding disputes squared was found to be statistically not significant.
-Unfortunately, the variable on time to solve a dispute was incomplete for half of the sample, impeding its proper use.
+Having one more project going to court decreases investments by four percent.
+We presumed that the number of disputes could have a non-linear effect on private investments (e.g., no disputes could also reflect an anticipation of risk and therefore lack of private investments); however adding disputes squared was found to be statistically not significant.
+Unfortunately the variable on time to solve a dispute was incomplete for half of the sample, impeding its proper use.

 We estimate the determinants of PPI by sector to see whether the impacts vary among the energy, transport, telecom, and water sectors (see Table 4).
 Freedom from corruption is statistically significant for all sectors except for transport.
-While corruption generally reduces the prospects for investment in all sectors, the lack of sensitivity of the transport sector could be explained by the fact that corruption matters primarily regarding investors' decision to enter the transport market, not the subsequent level of investment, which may indicate that the investors are protected against such risks once they do invest.
+While corruption generally reduces the prospects for investment in all sectors, the lack of sensitivity of the transport sector could be explained by the fact that corruption matters primarily regarding investors' decision to enter the transport